Lolo58ulti/MacStrike/README.md

 ## Bonus

-If you want to make it look better,
+If you want to make it look like the actual app,

 Simply download the [icon of the game](https://cdn.moogold.com/2023/11/blood-strike.jpg)